codeananda/fakt_ai/README.md

   papers saying you can "look it up" and "read them yourself".
 * Have you ever actually tried to look them up?

 I did.
-And I hit two major obstacles:
+And hit two major obstacles:

 1. Research is hard to find.
 2. Research is hard to understand.
 Does a paper saying they observed a 6% uptake in